The Trouble with Jesus

 An Unholy Alliance

-The teachers of the law informed Herod the prophecy stated the Messiah would be born in Bethlehem.
+The teachers of the law informed Herod that the prophecy stated the Messiah would be born in Bethlehem.
 Herod knew how to handle this.
 Feign interest, mislead these not-wise men, act like he also wants to bring the child-king his devotion.
 First though, he needs a bit of information.

 They fall for it.
-Telling Herod, they assumed the child was born approximately two years ago because that is when the star appeared, Herod sends them off asking they inform him once they have located the child.
+Telling Herod, they assumed the child was born approximately two years ago because that is when the star appeared.
+Herod sends them off asking they inform him once they have located the child.
 What Herod didn’t count on was a power higher than himself.

 Tread Lightly